bcherny/tyler/coffee/tyler.coffee.md

 Initialize model

 			@model = new umodel
 				moving: false	# prevents click from being fired when user is scrolling
+				size: 0			# cache tile size

 Create a CSS rue to properly size tiles